 Use only unleaded gasoline.
 The use of leaded gasoline will cause unrepairable damage to the catalytic converter.

 2-stroke engine oil

-Make sure that there is sufficient 2stroke engine oil in the oil tank.
-Add the recommended 2-stroke engine oil as necessary.
+Make sure that there is sufficient oil in the 2-stroke engine oil tank.
+Add the recommended 2-stroke engine oil if necessary.